caranicas/Save-Manager/README.md

 Save-Manager
 ============

-A Manager class for saving and loading in Objective C
+Simple Manager for saving and loading user created objects in Xcode.
+All Saved objects must be NSCoding compliant.